| Like many other railroaders, I received

 We also attend many model railroad shows, and go out

+to dinner together throughout the year.
 I model the PY&A Branch of the Pennsylvania Railroad,

 which runs from Pittsburgh, Pennsylvania to Youngstown